score-spec/docs/content/en/docs/reference/score-cli/_index.md

 ---
 title: "Target Platform command reference overview"
-linkTitle: "CLI reference"
+linkTitle: "Score CLI"
 weight: 9
 description: >
   Overview and description for the Score implementation (CLI).
 ---

 The _Score implementation (CLI)_ is a command-line tool used to interact with a Score Specification.
-Use the Score implementation (CLI) to transform the platform-agnostic specification into multiple configuration files for the platform of your choice.
+Use a Score implementation (CLI) to transform your `score.yaml` file into multiple configuration files for the platform of your choice.

 - [How to install the Score implementation (CLI)]({{< relref "/content/en/docs/Get started/install.md" >}} "Install")
 - [Set environment-specific configuration to run Workloads in a target environment]({{< relref "/docs/environment%20variables/_index.md" >}} "Set environment-specific configuration to run Workloads in a target environment.")